AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 - A tagged type that is derived from a by-constructor type, or
 - A class type (not described in this RFC)

-By-constructor types can be included in types that are not build by constructors, for example legacy tagged types, non-tagged types or arrays, for
+By-constructor types can be included in types that are not built by constructors, for example legacy tagged types, non-tagged types or arrays, for
 example: